ktzhang/Responsive-Mouse-Boxes/README.md

 Responsive Mouse Boxes!
-When the boxes around the webpage move based on mouse position.
+When your mouse pointer moves, the boxes will move around the mouse.
+Built using jQuery.